Regret Minimization in Stackelberg Games with Side Information: Setting and background

-is the total variation distance between distributions $\vp$ and $\vq$, and $\E_t[x] = \E[x | \mathcal{F}_{t}]$ is shorthand for the expected value of the random variable $x$, conditioned on the filtration up to (but not including) time $t$.
-All proofs which are not in the main body may be found in the Appendix.
+\xhdr{Notation.} We use $[N] := \{1, \ldots, N\}$ to denote the set of natural numbers up to and including $N \in \mathbb{N}$ and cl$(\cP)$ to denote the closure of the set $\cP$. $\vx[a]$ denotes the $a$-th component of vector $\vx$, and $\Delta(\cA)$ denotes the probability simplex over the set $\cA$. $\tv(\vp,\vq) = \frac{1}{2} \int |p(x) - q(x)| dx$ is the total variation distance between distributions $\vp$ and $\vq$, and $\E_t[x] = \E[x | \mathcal{F}_{t}]$ is shorthand for the expected value of the random variable $x$, conditioned on the filtration up to (but not including) time $t$.
+All proofs may be found in the Appendix.
 Finally, while we present our results for general Stackelberg games with side information, our results are readily applicable to the special case of Stackelberg \emph{security} games with side information.

-\paragraph{Our Setting.} We consider a repeated Stackelberg game between a leader and a sequence of followers.
-In each round $t \in [T]$, Nature reveals a context $\vz_t \in \cZ \subseteq \mathbb{R}^d$ to both players.\footnote{For example, in airport security settings, $\vz_t$ could be a hand-crafted feature vector containing information about arrival and departure times, number of passengers, valuable cargo, etc. In cyber-defense settings, $\vz_t$ may be a list of network traffic statistics.} The leader moves first by playing some mixed strategy $\vx_t \in \cX \subseteq \mathbb{R}^A$ over a set of (finite) leader actions $\cA$, i.e., $\vx_t \in \Delta(\cA)$.
-We denote the size of $\cA$ by $A := |\cA|$.
-Having observed the leader's mixed strategy, the follower \emph{best-responds} to both $\vx_t$ and $\vz_t$ by playing some action $a_f \in \cA_f$, where $\cA_f$ is the (finite) set of follower actions and $A_f := |\cA_f|$.\footnote{It is without loss of generality that the follower's best-response is a pure strategy.} \begin{definition}[Follower Best-Response] Follower $f$'s best-response to context $\vz$ and mixed strategy $\vx$ is